Greater stick-nest rat

-The greater stick-nest rat, also known as the house-building rat and wopilkara (Leporillus conditor) is a species of rodent in the family Muridae.
+The greater stick-nest rat (Leporillus conditor), also known as the housebuilding rat and wopilkara, is a species of rodent in the family Muridae.
 They are about the size of a small rabbit and construct large nests of interwoven sticks.
 Once widespread across southern Australia, the population was reduced after European colonisation to a remnant outpost on South Australia's Franklin Islands.
 The species has since been reintroduced to a series of protected and monitored areas, with varying levels of success.

 Taxonomy

 A description of the species was given in a report of the explorer Charles Sturt, and published in 1848.
 The species was placed as genus Mus, and later assigned to Leporillus, and so allied to the murid family of rodents.

 The type was collected in vegetation on the Darling River, around 45 miles from Laidley Ponds, the disposition of this specimen is unknown.

 Description

 The species has a broad and short head, with wide and rounded ears.
 The length of the head and body combined in 190 to 260 millimetres, and a tail noticeably shorter than that, measuring from 148 to 180 mm.
 The weight ranges from 190 to 450 grams.
 The pelage is a uniform grey-brown colour at the upper-side, the buff to grey beneath is paler and the two colours blend where they meet.
 The visible parts of the foot are whitish at the inside and greyish brown at the outside, this is from 42 to 48 mm in length.

 The female possesses four teats, two pairs at the inguinal region.